A topic from the subject of Organic Chemistry in Chemistry.

 Procedure:

 2. Purification: Pour the reaction mixture into a beaker of ice water to precipitate the aspirin.
-Filter the aspirin and wash it thoroughly with water.
+Filter the aspirin using filter paper and wash it thoroughly with cold water.

-3. Crystallization: Dissolve the aspirin in hot water and add sodium bicarbonate until the solution is slightly basic.
-Cool the solution and filter the crystallized aspirin.
+3. Crystallization (Optional): Dissolve the filtered aspirin in a minimal amount of hot water.
+Add sodium bicarbonate solution until the solution is slightly basic (pH ~8).
+Cool the solution in an ice bath to recrystallize the aspirin.
+Filter the crystallized aspirin and allow it to dry.

-• Esterification: The reaction between salicylic acid and acetic anhydride in the presence of sulfuric acid is an esterification reaction, which forms aspirin.
+• Esterification: The reaction between salicylic acid and acetic anhydride in the presence of sulfuric acid (a catalyst) is an esterification reaction, which forms aspirin.

-• Purification: The crude aspirin is purified by filtration and crystallization to remove impurities.
+• Purification: The crude aspirin is purified by filtration and optionally recrystallization to remove impurities and increase the purity.

-• Infrared Spectroscopy: Infrared spectroscopy provides information about the functional groups present in aspirin, such as the carbonyl group of the ester bond.
+• Infrared Spectroscopy: Infrared (IR) spectroscopy provides information about the functional groups present in aspirin, confirming the successful synthesis of the ester.

 Significance: